SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 - To change between routing algorithms, use either `BATMAN_IV` or `BATMAN_V` on the `routing_algo` line.
 ### After Script
 To confirm that the script is working properly.
 Let's check the following.

+Check if the IP address is correctly set.
+Use the command `ifconfig` to check bat0 for the correct IP and the NIC to make sure that is has `UP BROADCAST MULTICAST`.